-A competitor shall, if requested by an authorised official, submit to an alcohol test.
-Written notification of selection for testing will be handed to a competitor by an authorised official.
-Refusal or failure to do so may be taken as if a positive test had been ordered and dealt with accordingly.
+A competitor, team member or official shall, if requested by an authorised official, submit to an alcohol test.
+Written or verbal notification of selection for testing will be given to selected person by an authorised official.
+Refusal or failure to do so in time limit 15 minutes from notification may be taken as if a positive test had been ordered and dealt with accordingly.

-For all International races, any competitor found to have more than 0.00 micrograms of alcohol in 100 milliliters of blood (0.00 on the breath analyzing machine) 1 hour before or during testing or racing shall be immediately suspended and disqualified from the whole event, except if the event is over more than one day in which case the OOD/UIM Commissioner may order another test.
+For all International races, any competitor found to have more than 0.00 micrograms of alcohol in 100 milliliters of blood (0.00 on the breath analysing machine) shall be immediately suspended and disqualified from the whole event.